 Canada does not have a visa office in every country so it is important that delegates visit the website of the Canadian visa office responsible for processing their visa application.
 Information is available on the website on how to submit a visa application and the documentation required.

 Processing times for visa applications vary depending on the visa office and the time of the year.
-Participants are encouraged to apply approximately 12 weeks in advance of their departure date to ensure they receive the visa in time.
+COVID-19 has caused delays in processing time.
+Please check with your local office to ensure ensure you submit your applicant with sufficient time in order to receive the visa before travelling.

 |Electronic Applications (e-Apps).||

 Submission at a Visa Application Centre (VAC)

 As of November 10, 2016, visa-exempt foreign nationals are expected to have an Electronic Travel Authorization (eTA) to fly to or transit through Canada.
 Exceptions include U.S. citizens, and travelers with a valid Canadian visa.
 Canadian citizens, including dual citizens, and Canadian permanent residents are not eligible to apply for an eTA.